Eric is an amateur birder and photographer who is amazed by the natural world just about every day.

 It also means there is no need to worry that by putting up a bird feeder you are creating a sense of dependence which could result in disaster for the birds should you decide your feeding days are done.
 As we've seen, even in the winter, wild birds have ways of finding food and making it through the cold, dark months

 Birds can eat the same seed in winter as they do in summer.
 However, I like to include more black-oil sunflower seeds for its higher energy content.
-This is also good time to include suet in your feeding plan.
+This is also a good time to include suet in your feeding plan.

 Types of Bird Feeders